tlentali/pycht/README.md

 ![](./misc/stencil_2.jpg)  |  ![](./misc/stencil_3.jpg) | ![](./misc/stencil_4.jpg) | ![](./misc/stencil_5.jpg) |

-You just have to cut and that's it !
-Enjoy.

 Final result rendering with all stencils :

 <img src="./misc/resultat_final.jpg" width="200">

+You just have to cut and to paint it !
+Enjoy.

 ## How ?
 Behind this script, you will find algos used for marketing, financial prediction and client targeting.